Constraining Flavour Symmetries At The EW Scale II: The Fermion Processes: Introduction

 We will also discuss the interactions between the new Higgs bosons and the fermions in the theory.
 When more than one Higgs boson couples to all the fermions, the fermion-Higgs interaction matrix generally is no longer diagonal and flavour violating processes can be mediated by the Higgs scalars and pseudoscalars.
 In these models, there are more channels available for rare fermion decays and meson oscillations.
 Experimental data place stringent bounds on the masses of the Higgses.
 We note that these bounds are dependent on details of the model, such as the $A_4$ representations of the fermions and were therefore not included in \cite{ABMP:Constraining1}.

 After a general analysis of the flavour violating processes, we will apply this to three models from the literature.
-Ma and Rajasekaran \cite{MR:A4EWscale} use the CP conserving alignment ($v$, $v$, $v$) and focus on the lepton sector, even if the possible extension to quark is sketched.
-Morisi and Peinaldo \cite{MP:A4EWscale} and Lavoura and Kuhbock \cite{LK:A4EWscale} discuss models where CP is broken and the Higgses are alligned as $(v e^{i \omega}, v e^{-i \omega}, r v)$ (or a permutation thereof), with the first paper focusing on leptons and the second on quarks.
+Ma and Rajasekaran \cite{MR:A4EWscale} use the alignment ($v$, $v$, $v$) and focus on the lepton sector, even if the possible extension to quark is sketched.
+Morisi and Peinaldo \cite{MP:A4EWscale} and Lavoura and Kuhbock \cite{LK:A4EWscale} discuss models where the Higgses are alligned as $(v e^{i \omega}, v e^{-i \omega}, r v)$ (or a permutation thereof), with the first paper focusing on leptons and the second on quarks.

 We will see that the model of Ma and Rajasekaran (Model 1) is quite robust under the constraints from the Higgs sector and flavour violating processes, while the models of Morisi and Peinaldo (Model 2) and Lavoura and Kuhbock (Model 3) are strongly affected by the new constraints.